Fondue has been around us for a very long time.

 Electric

-Electric fondue makers feature adjustable temperature settings to make it compatible with various ranges of recipes.
-The set typically includes a base, bowl, temperature probe, forks, fork rack etc.
+Electric fondue makers feature adjustable temperature settings to make them compatible with various recipes.
+The set typically includes a base, bowl, temperature probe, forks, fork rack, etc. While this pot type isn’t considered the traditional one, it is certainly convenient if you want a shortcut to make fondues.

 Candle-Lit